 On Saturday, February 20, there will be a Virtual Tour of the Smithville community via our Facebook page.
 Led by SCC members, viewers will be able to discover many of the hidden treasures of this historically black neighborhood in Cornelius, including a former Rosenwald School, the Union Bethel AME Zion Church, and more.

-Special Art Exhibit: Kevin Harris
+Special Art Exhibit: Bryan Wilson

 Founded in 1910, Smithville is one of the oldest communities in Cornelius, with roots dating back to the 1880s.
 The Smithville CommUNITY Coalition was formed in 2011 and is made up of residents, area citizens, non-profits and faith-based communities.
 Their vision is to revitalize and transform their community into a vibrant, safe and attractive place to live and work that builds pride in its residents and attracts new developments of affordable homes and businesses, focusing on empowering all individuals and strengthening families.

 Visit our Facebook page on Saturday, February 20, for a virtual tour of this historic neighborhood!